ICBI/viGEN/README.md

 -	Download GFF files for the top viruses.
   -	For this tutorial, we have provided the GFF files here [**un_bowtie_topGff**](https://drive.google.com/drive/folders/0B3-883ME4sP3RXp4eDlTZl9wZkE?usp=sharing).
 Not all viruses have GFF files.
 In our example 18 of the 19 viruses had GFF files for download.
   -	Input to our in-house pipeline for Gene & CDS quantification: the viral bam files (the BAM file output from previous Bowtie2 step)
-  -	We have provided R markdown file [**count.regions.in.regions.Rmd**](https://github.com/ICBI/viGEN/blob/master/count.reads.in.regions.Rmd) in this github repository, that generates these Gene and CDS counts. *We plan to integrate this code into our Bioconductor package.*
+  -	We have provided fully reproducible code in the R programming language in the form of an R markdown file [**count.regions.in.regions.Rmd**](https://github.com/ICBI/viGEN/blob/master/count.reads.in.regions.Rmd) in this github repository, that generates these Gene and CDS counts.
+A readable version of this file is also provided here: https://github.com/ICBI/viGEN/blob/master/count.reads.in.regions.pdf
+  *We plan to integrate this code into our Bioconductor package.*
   -	Output :
     -	This code produces counts for each region in the GFF file.
 One file is created for each virus (GFF file) for each sample.
 Three types of counts are calculated - “in region”, “on boundary” and “in gaps”.
 This output is available as a “.csv” file and “Rdata” files.
     -	Collate all read counts across all samples and across all top viruses to create a matrix.
 This code is provided as [**collate.output.files.Rmd**](https://github.com/ICBI/viGEN/blob/master/collate.output.files.Rmd).
 It calculates total of “in region” and “on boundary” (referred to as “sum”) when collating.
 This code will also add virus annotation using information from “Complete_Sequence_info.csv” file.